Skip to content

 Anna Handler, conductor (Langer)

-Elena LANGER Five Reflections on Water
+Elena LANGER Five Reflections on Water, for winds and strings

-Sofia GUBAIDULINA Sonata for bass and piano
+Sofia GUBAIDULINA Sonata for double bass and piano

 SHOSTAKOVICH Piano Quintet in G minor, Op.
 57